geoffeg/WebMorseRunner/README.md

 The Project is inspired by the Program [MorseRunner by VE3NEA - Alex Shovkoplyas](https://github.com/VE3NEA/MorseRunner).
 The Idea to start a complete new Web App Project originate from the authors previous effort to [port MorseRunner to Linux and Mac](https://github.com/fritzsche/MorseRunner).

-This project is complete new and independent of Alex project.
-The original MorseRunner target Windows and is developed in Pascal, while this version is complete rewritten from scratch in Javascript and targeting the usage in web browsers.
+This project is new and independent of Alex project.
+The original Morse Runner target Windows and is developed in Pascal, while this version is complete rewritten from scratch in Javascript and targeting the usage in web browsers.

 ## Functions